fsminecrafter/MecoWA/README.md

 # MecoWA

-#### MecoWA v0.05
+#### MecoWA v0.06

-MecoWA is a mechanical simulator.
-A game or a peice of software is yet to be decided.
+MecoWA is a mechanical simulator made in C++ using OpenGL and GLFW.
+It is still in very early development, so don't expect much yet.
+The goal of this project is to create a realistic mechanical simulator that is fun and easy to use.
 ###### Definitley inspired by BeamNG.Drive [https://store.steampowered.com/app/284160/BeamNGdrive/ ]

 ### Features

 - 3D Rendering (:
 - Lighting (:
-- simple physics
+- Physics (:
 - No GUI yet...
 - No Cross-Platform (Windows, Linux, MacOS) yet...
 - No sound yet...